SCastanedaMunoz/README-Generator/README.md

 * [Questions](##Questions)

 ## **Installation**
 As of right now, the process to install ***README Generator*** is by downloading the Git Respository from the following GitHub Link: [README Generator Repo](https://github.com/SCastanedaMunoz/README-Generator), after doing so, you will have to open the project on your terminal and run the npm i or npm install process.
 This will fetch and install any required npm packages in order to run the application.
 Since this CLI application has been built utilizing **Node.js** and **npm**, you will need to have such dev dependencies alreary installed in your project. ***README Generator*** was built using **Node 12.8.2** and **npm 6.14.5**.
+In the future, this app will be distributed via npm for a more easy download and usage.

 ## **Usage**
 As mentioned before, The main purpose of this CLI application is to reduce the time developers spend writting **README** files and allow them to use more of their time actually developing their apps.
 Although, a lot of can be achieved by using this **CLI Application**, this is purely intented to create a well structured base for your **README** files, there is always room for improvement so do not take any outputs as a final product!
 Make your **README** files richer and better!